cromeoli/vencord-midnightTheme-mod/readme.md

 ## Installation

-I use *"Edit Quick CSS"* option on vencord to apply the theme.
+I use *"Settings/Vencord/Themes/Edit Quick CSS"* option on vencord to apply the theme.

 Just copy/paste `midnightTheme-mod.css` content into it.